(toe fa SYE ti nib)

 • Hepatotoxicity: Increased incidence of liver enzyme elevation was observed in patients taking tofacitinib compared to placebo.
 Routine liver function test monitoring is recommended; interrupt therapy if drug-induced liver injury is suspected.

 • Infections: [US Boxed Warning]: Patients receiving tofacitinib are at increased risk for serious infections, which may result in hospitalization and/or fatality; infections often developed in patients receiving concomitant immunosuppressive agents (eg, methotrexate or corticosteroids).
-Active tuberculosis (pulmonary or extrapulmonary), invasive fungal (including cryptococcosis and pneumocystosis [may present as disseminated rather than local disease]) and bacterial, viral or other opportunistic infections (including esophageal candidiasis, multidermatomal herpes zoster, cytomegalovirus, and BK virus) have been reported in patients receiving tofacitinib.
+Active tuberculosis (pulmonary or extrapulmonary), invasive fungal (including cryptococcosis and pneumocystosis [may present as disseminated rather than local disease]) and bacterial, viral or other opportunistic infections (including esophageal candidiasis, multidermatomal herpes zoster, cytomegalovirus infections, BK virus infection, and listeriosis) have been reported in patients receiving tofacitinib.
 Closely monitor patients for the development of signs/symptoms of infection during and after tofacitinib treatment.
 If a serious infection develops, interrupt tofacitinib until the infection is controlled.
 Carefully consider the risks and benefits of treatment with tofacitinib prior to initiating therapy in patients with chronic or recurrent infection.
-The most common serious infections reported included pneumonia, cellulitis, urinary tract infections, diverticulitis, and herpes zoster infections, although other serious infections may occur.
+The most common serious infections reported included pneumonia, cellulitis, urinary tract infections, diverticulitis, appendicitis, and herpes zoster infections, although other serious infections may occur.
 Reactivation of viral infections (eg, herpes zoster) was observed in clinical trials; the incidence of chronic viral hepatitis reactivation is unknown.
 Screen for viral hepatitis.
 The risk for herpes zoster is increased with tofacitinib; patients within Asian countries appear to have a higher incidence of herpes zoster cases (Winthrop 2014).
 Use with caution in patients that have been exposed to tuberculosis, with a history of serious or opportunistic infection, taking concomitant immunosuppressants, with comorbid conditions that predispose them to infections (eg, diabetes), or in patients who live in or travel to/from areas of endemic mycoses (ie, blastomycosis, coccidioidomycosis, histoplasmosis).
 Do not initiate tofacitinib in patients with active infections, including localized infections.
 Risk of infection may be higher with increasing degrees of lymphopenia; monitor lymphocyte counts.

 • Interstitial lung disease (ILD): ILD has been reported; patients developing ILD were receiving concomitant therapy associated with ILD (eg, methotrexate).
-Use with caution in patients with risk/history of ILD (Xeljanz Canadian product monograph 2016).
+Use with caution in patients with risk/history of ILD (Xeljanz Canadian product monograph).

 • Lipid abnormalities: Increases in lipid parameters (eg, total cholesterol, LDL, and HDL cholesterol) were observed in patients receiving tofacitinib; maximum lipid increases were typically seen within 6 weeks of initiation.
 Assess lipids 4 to 8 weeks after tofacitinib initiation and manage lipid abnormalities accordingly.